isomerpages/govtech-stp/_familial-ties-lane/frequently-asked-questions.md

 If you did not receive the email with the STP after making the payment at the end of the application, please write to us using the enquiry form [here](https://go.gov.sg/sto-enquiry), with the receipt of the payment made and the details of the applicant.

+#### 2. I have an in-principle approval(IPA) from ICA for the grant of long-term facilities (e.g. Permanent Resident, Long-Term Visit Pass, Letter of LTVP Eligibility).
+I am required to travel to Singapore to complete the necessary formalities before my IPA expires.
+Due to the travel restrictions and/or flight availability, I am unable to apply for an entry approval in the Safe Travel application portal.

+New entry approvals into Singapore have been reduced or halted until further notice for all long-term pass holders and visitors with travel history to higher-risk countries/regions (i.e. all countries/regions, except Australia, Brunei, Hong Kong, Macao, Mainland China, and New Zealand).
+If you are unable to select an entry date in the Safe Travel application portal, please request for an extension to your IPA validity by writing to <a href="mailto:ICA_PR@ica.gov.sg">ICA_PR@ica.gov.sg</a> (for PR-IPA validity) and <a href="mailto:ICA_Visit_Pass@ica.gov.sg">ICA_Visit_Pass@ica.gov.sg</a> (for LTVP-IPA validity).
+Travellers with expiring Letter of LTVP eligibility would need to submit a fresh application for Pre-marriage LTVP Assessment as its validity cannot be extended

 <div id="ale"></div>

 ### ICA Approval Letter of Entry (ALE) - Entry Request